pxldyrk/cosmos1-diffusion-renderer/README.md

     --envlight_ind 0 1 2 3 --use_custom_envmap=True \
     --video_save_folder=asset/example_results/image_relighting/
 ```
 Here, the `--envlight_ind 0 1 2 3` argument specifies which environment maps (HDRIs) to use for relighting.
-Each number corresponds to a different predefined lighting environment included with the code (`ENV_LIGHT_PATH_LIST`).
+Each number corresponds to a different predefined lighting environment included with the code (check `ENV_LIGHT_PATH_LIST` in `inference_forward_renderer.py`).

 By providing multiple indices (e.g., `0 1 2 3`), the forward renderer will relight each input using all selected environment maps, producing multiple relit outputs per input.
 You can choose a subset (e.g., `--envlight_ind 0 2`) to use only specific lighting conditions.

-The script will produce results in `asset/example_results/image_relighting/`.
+This script will produce results in `asset/example_results/image_relighting/`.

 ### Illumination randomization of images